Diegometro1/CSCIE-15/02_PHP/10_Forms.md

 + When you visit a web page, the GET method is used.
 + When you submit a form to a web page, either the GET or POST method can be used.

-To be demonstrated in lecture: How to use the web inspector to explore request data.

 ## GET Example